Android app Tactile Clock vibrates the current time

 Additional features

-It can also play the Greenwich Time Signal at the start of each hour similar to how a radio station would do.
+- Play the Greenwich Time Signal at the start of each hour, similar to a radio station.

 Download and source code: